How to design a perfect island in the Kitchen to suit your needs

 Imagine a family scene in a home.
 The first image that comes to mind will probably be a family sitting around a table.
 Family and food have always been ideas that go together – the family gathers around the table, the food is served in the center, maybe there is also a pot or two standing on the stove and steaming food.

 Over the years, this family image takes different forms and progresses over time and with the changing experience.
 The pace of life is busy and agitated, our everyday reality is fast, and we adapt to them, but one thing doesn’t change – the food and the family, still together.
-One of the obvious examples of this change is the connection between the kitchen and the living room – a connection that creates a flowing, eclectic, comfortable and functional living space that eliminates the separation between where guests gather and where food is prepared and eaten.
+One of the obvious examples of this change is the connection between the kitchen and the living room – a connection that creates a flowing, eclectic, comfortable, and functional living space that eliminates the separation between where guests gather and where food is prepared and eaten.

 This merger has in the last two decades produced a design solution that seems to have become a must item in every home – the kitchen island, which functions as a central intersection between the kitchen and the living room, and allows to reduce the living space while fulfilling several functions at the same time.

-A situation has arisen that the apartment cannot accommodate both a dining area and a very large kitchen, which is why the need for the kitchen island was born.
-The kitchen island provided additional work surface and also provided a daily dining table, which does not allow room for accommodation.
+A situation has arisen that the apartment cannot accommodate both a dining area and a very large kitchen, which is why they need the kitchen island was born.
+The kitchen island provided an additional work surface and also provided a daily dining table, which does not allow room for accommodation.
 If your kitchen cabinets do not have enough storage, this would be another great reason to make an island and add storage space to your kitchen space.

-There are many types of stones that can be used for an kitchen island.
-Marble which is a sensitive stone but so elegant that is #1 choice with our clients, granite which is a hard stone but more traditional look, quartz stone which is a man-made stone and mimics the look of marble, and quartzite which is the one that most clients choose if they do not want a very sensitive stone but also do not want the traditional granite look.
+There are many types of stones that can be used for a kitchen island.
+Marble which is a sensitive stone but so elegant that is the #1 choice with our clients, granite which is a hard stone but more traditional look, quartz stone which is a man-made stone and mimics the look of marble, and quartzite which is the one that most clients choose if they do not want a very sensitive stone but also do not want the traditional granite look.
 Each stone is different, you will need to see which stone better suits your needs.